Custom Validator¶

 - attach diagnostics to the most precise AST node or property available

-- do not duplicate grammar constraints that are already enforced during parsing
+- do not duplicate grammar constraints already enforced during parsing

-Look at the validators in the shipped examples, especially arithmetics and
+For expected structure, look at the validators in the arithmetics and statemachine examples.